Skip to content

 Public-record proof

-These case studies are built from public-record leases, CAM statements, and pipeline outputs.
-They show how CAMAudit turns lease terms and statement data into a defensible overcharge report.
+These case studies are built from public-record leases, CAM statements, and CAMAudit pipeline outputs.
+They show exactly what your firm delivers to clients: specific findings, dollar amounts, and the lease provisions that ground each dispute.

 Public record2021 statementRetail, store-within-a-store